xobjectz/otpcr/docs/manual.rst

 **SYSTEMD**

-    save the following it in /etc/systemd/system/sbn.service
+    save the following it in /etc/systemd/system/otpcr.service
     and replace "<user>" with the user running pipx

     ::

         [Unit]
-        Description=Skull Bones and Number (OTP-CR-117/19).
+        Description=The 117 communication record of the year 2019 to the Office of the Prosecutor of the International Criminal Court
         Requires=network-online.target
         After=network-online.target